 - Orange Blossoms.
 You lose 1 level of exhaustion as a feeling of energy fills your body.

 - Forget-me-nots.
 This subtle scent calms your mind.
-The next Intelligence or Wisdom check or saving throw you make has advantage.
-In addition, until that time anyone who tries to read your mind only sees a grassy field of forget-me-nots.
+The next Intelligence or Wisdom check (or saving throw) you make has advantage.
+In addition, until your next short rest anyone who tries to read your mind only sees a grassy field of forget-me-nots.

 - Hickory Wood Shavings.
-Your eyes sting in the wispy smoke, however, you are now able to see through magical darkness as if it is not even there.
+Your eyes sting a bit in the wispy smoke, however, you are now able to see through magical darkness as if it is not even there.

 - Crushed Cinnamon Bark.
 A bold scent overtakes your senses.
-You gain advantage on Fear saving throws and are able to nearly ignore any phobias you already have.
+You gain advantage on saving throws against Fear, and are able to nearly ignore any phobias you already have.